Creating Searches

 A single search table may potentially be populated by many devices and their sources.
 This scenario will result in many data columns in your search tables, with some of these columns not being relevant to other devices.
 Yet, at times you may only be interested in viewing data and columns populated by a particular device or devices.

-This switch will remove all columns for display that are not associated to a device mentioned in your search's search filters.
+This switch will remove all columns for display that are not associated to a device mentioned in your search's filters.

-switch can assist you.When activated, columns displayed are reduced where a search filter of
+When activated, columns displayed are reduced where a search filter of device

-are provided in your search filters.Filters using the operators
+are provided in your search filters.

 LIKE